Every brand needs a Web presence to survive in the digital age, but how do you know that Web investment is actually performing?

 The answer begins by shifting your focus from simply generating more traffic to generating more traffic that converts to actual business.
 Traffic that doesn’t convert has little value.

-Don’t take the “kitchen sink” approach, where you clutter the home page to tell buyers mn-seo-companyevery reason they should buy versus focusing on the single-most important reason.
+Don’t take the “kitchen sink” approach, where you clutter the home page to tell buyers every reason they should buy versus focusing on the single-most important reason.
 With consumer attention spans at an all-time low, visual storytelling has a higher likelihood of engaging with most demographics than traditional paragraph-form text.

 Equally important is identifying a realistic next step that site visitors can take on your site – making that call-to-action crystal clear.
 If you’re selling a $100 product, it’s conceivable that a prospect’s next step is to buy.
 Alternatively, if you have a law practice with a more complex offering and higher price point, the sales cycle is more involved.
 A realistic next step might be the request of a consultation or downloading of a white paper written by a staff attorney.
 In this instance, your objective is simply to continue the “conversation.”